jruehlow/custom-channel-bot/README.md

 - `>prefix newPrefix` Change the prefix of the bot
 - `>lang id` Change the language of the bot
     - English: 1 | German: 2
+## Setup
+For installation instructions see the [wiki](https://github.com/Kaufisch/custom-channel-bot/wiki/Installation).